RappyLabyAddons/Toolbreak-Warning/readme.md

 # **Toolbreak Warning**
 ![Downloads](https://labybadges-delta.vercel.app/api/downloads/toolwarn/formatted)<br>
-With this plugin you can prevent breaking your expensive tools, especially when you're mining with high efficiency enchantments and/or haste.
+With this addon you can prevent breaking your expensive tools, especially when you're mining with high efficiency enchantments and/or haste.

 ### Installation
 1. Press `Win` + `R`